WELCOME TO GSOC

 GSOC was formed in 1997 when OPC spun off its transmission and system operations business units to form GTC and GSOC, respectively, although GSOC, in effect, has been managing system operations since 1990.

-As the system operator, GSOC ensures reliable, independent system operations by monitoring and controlling electric generation for OPC, transmission for GTC and balancing resources with loads for our Member-owners' scheduling groups.
+operator, GSOC ensures reliable, independent system operations by monitoring and controlling electric generation for OPC, transmission for GTC and balancing resources with loads for our Member-owners' scheduling groups.
 GSOC's system operations meets the Member-owners' electricity demands from generation to transmission.
 GSOC complies with all applicable FERC operating and reliability standards, as delegated to SERC Reliability Corporation by the Electric Reliability Organization (ERO), North American Electric Reliability Corporation.

 Our corporate setup is unique in the electric utility industry.
 Most electric utility corporations operate as investor-owned utilities; that is, in addition to their customers, they also serve their investors.
 GSOC's business model is truly a cooperative.
 We're member-owned and member-directed, and each EMC has a voice in how we serve them and how we operate.